tendai22/dpans94_ja/app.md

 ### C.5.5 Virtual memory

-The final unique element of Forth is its way of using disk or other mass storage as a form of “virtual  memory” for data and program source.
+The final unique element of Forth is its way of using disk or other mass storage as a form of "virtual  memory" for data and program source.
 As in the case of the address interpreter, this approach is historically  characteristic of Forth, but is by no means universal.
 Disk is divided into 1024-byte blocks.
 Two or more  buffers are provided in memory, into which blocks are read automatically when referred to.
 Each block has  a fixed block number, which in native systems is a direct function of its physical location.
 If a block is  changed in memory, it will be automatically written out when its buffer must be reused.
 Explicit reads and  writes are not needed; the program will find the data in memory whenever it accesses it.
 Block-oriented disk handling is efficient and easy for native Forth systems to implement.
 As a result, blocks  provide a completely transportable mechanism for handling program source and data across both native and  co-resident versions of Forth on different host operating systems.
 Definitions in program source blocks are compiled into memory by the word LOAD.
 Most implementations  include an editor, which formats a block for display into 16 lines of 64 characters each, and provides  commands modifying the source.
 An example of a Forth source block is given in Fig. C.1 below.
 Source blocks have historically been an important element in Forth style.
 Just as Forth definitions may be  considered the linguistic equivalent of sentences in natural languages, a block is analogous to a paragraph.
-A block normally contains definitions related to a common theme, such as “vector arithmetic”.
+A block normally contains definitions related to a common theme, such as "vector arithmetic".
 A comment  on the top line of the block identifies this theme.
 An application may selectively load the blocks it needs.
 Blocks are also used to store data.
 Small records can be combined into a block, or large records spread over  several blocks.
 The programmer may allocate blocks in whatever way suits the application, and on native  systems can increase performance by organizing data to minimize disk head motion.
 Several Forth vendors  have developed sophisticated file and data base systems based on Forth blocks.
 Versions of Forth that run co-resident with a host OS often implement blocks in host OS files.
 Others use  the host files exclusively.
 The Standard requires that blocks be available on systems providing any disk  access method, as they are the only means of referencing disk that can be transportable across both native  and co-resident implementations.